-It is often convenient to use an ASCII editor to make small changes in "GAMRY.INI".
+It is often convenient to use an ASCII editor to make small changes in <a href="the" "GAMRY.INI" file.
 The Notepad accessory included with Windows is a useful ASCII editor.
-Please read the Microsoft documentation for full instructions about using it.
+Please read the Microsoft documentation for full instructions about using t Notepad.